 Dental repair is often an urgent need for domestic abuse victims.
 The American Academy of Cosmetic Dentistry Charitable Foundation (AACDCF), through the Give Back a Smile program, provides cosmetic dental care at no cost to survivors of domestic violence.

 Abuses against students can take many forms, ranging from sexual and physical assault to economic abuses from a partner or even a parent.
 These are not only painful for victims but it also interferes with their ability to succeed in college.

-Many students don't seek for help because they are afraid or ashamed, experts say.
-About 95 percent of all rapes on college campuses go unreported, says the American Civil Liberties Union.
+Many students don't seek help because they are afraid or ashamed, experts say.
+The American Civil Liberties Union has estimated that about 95 percent of all rapes on college campuses go unreported.
 There are several resources available to help these students.